VenkSociety/venksociety/README.md

 Hi, I'm Venk and I design websites, web-apps and software.
 My languages consist of **HTML/CSS**, **PHP/SQL**, **JavaScript**, **C#** and **Python**.
 I'm currently **not available** for hire but this could change soon.

 #### ⭐ Some of my more noticeable projects are:
- [💀 Tsuyo](github.com/VenkSociety/Tsuyo), an open-source Discord bot for moderating your server.
+ [💀 Tsuyo](http://github.com/VenkSociety/Tsuyo), an open-source Discord bot for moderating your server.
- ClassiCube.

  [💬 Comiq](https://comiqapp.com), an upcoming comic-making and sharing social network.